EU Data Protection Whitepaper – NeoPost

-Daragh O Brien contributed to a 2014 whitepaper by Neopost on the forthcoming Data Protection Regulation.
+Daragh O Brien contributed to this 2014 whitepaper by Neopost on the then still pending Data Protection Regulation.

 His €0.02 on the forthcoming changes are that: